cmanley/PHP-Validate/README.md

 You can use it to validate almost anything, but typically it can be used for (strictly) validating input from HTML forms, fields while reading CSV files, function parameters, etc.

 ### Requirements
-*  PHP 5.3 or newer
+*  PHP 5.4 or later

 ### Installation
 Download or checkout from git, or install the packagist package cmanley/validate.